Coldwar-Ct.com

 Htfd State Tech.
 College

-We have received several reports that Hartford State Technical College (HSTC) at one point in the late fifties or early sixties contained a small nuclear reactor for training purposes.
-As far fetched as this sounds in the late sixties close to fifty schools and colleges operated nuclear reactors as part of their nuclear program.
-Nearby schools that at one point had training reactors include UMass at Lowell, M.I.T. in Cambridge, Worcester Polytechnic Institute and Brown University in Providence, RI.
-Apparently the US Government (initially the Army and then the A.E.C.) wanted to increase the number of trained reactor operators so as part of the "Atoms For Peace" initiative some schools received reactors.
+We are trying to confirm numerous reports that Hartford State Technical College (HSTC) on Flatbush Ave in Hartford at one point contained a small nuclear reactor for academic purposes.
+As far fetched as this sounds in the sixties close to fifty schools and colleges operated nuclear research reactors as part of their nuclear program.
+Apparently the Atomic Energy Commission (AEC) wanted to increase the number of trained reactor operators so as part of the "Atoms For Peace" initiative some schools received reactors.
+Nearby schools that at one point had training reactors include UMass/Lowell, M.I.T. in Cambridge and Worcester Polytechnic Institute.

-Reportedly the alleged reactor at HSTC was decommissioned by the early to mid seventies if not earlier.
+Reportedly the reactor at HSTC was a small, "pool type" and was decommissioned/removed by the mid seventies if not earlier.

-It is known that HSTC had a nuclear program although many schools that had such a program did not have a working reactor.
-However, two individuals have come forward claiming to have in the eighties seen first hand a room in the basement of HSTC (on the Flatbush Ave side) that had triple thick lead lined walls and had "Nuclear Reactor" stenciled on the door so we are soliciting information on the HSTC nuclear program.
+We have heard from two individuals who report seeing a room in the basement of HSTC (on the Flatbush Ave side) that had triple thick lead lined walls and had "Nuclear Reactor" stenciled on the door.
+This was in the early eighties.

 Anyone with information on HSTC's nuclear program is welcome to contact us at webmaster@coldwar-ct.com.